pymupdf/PyMuPDF/docs/recipes-optional-content.rst

 Please have a look at `this Jupyter Notebook`_ and execute it as desired.

-Certainly, your requirements may even be more complex and involve multiple OCGs with ON/OFF states that are connected by some kind of logical relationship -- bur it should give you an impression of what is possible and how to plan your next steps.
+Certainly, your requirements may even be more complex and involve multiple OCGs with ON/OFF states that are connected by some kind of logical relationship -- but it should give you an impression of what is possible and how to plan your next steps.

 .. include:: footer.rst